charlottelc/psychiana-demo/pages/about.md

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!

-With test aspects to test features for usability for the Chinese adoptee digital archives project.
+With test aspects to test features for usability for the Chinese adoptee digital archives project (aka Zhao Zhao Wo).

+## About Zhao Zhao Wo

+Aims to bring together Chinese adoptees' images of their SWIs in an effort to connect with others with similar backgrounds.